irfandre/keylink/README.md

 # KeyLink Chrome Extension

-This is a simple chrome extension created to navigate webpages.
+This is a simple chrome extension created to navigate google search results.

 Note: This extension is still __in-development__ stage